 This phase occurs 1 to 3 weeks after the host is bitten by the tick.
 The Ehrlichia organism is replicating in this time period and attaching to white blood cell membranes.
 During the acute infection, the platelet count will drop and an immune-mediated platelet destruction will occur.
 The dog will be listless, off food, and may have enlarged lymph nodes and/or spleens.
 There may be fever and even neurologic symptoms as well, but although the dog may seem pretty sick, this phase of infection is rarely life-threatening.
 Most dogs clear the organism if they are treated in this stage but those that do not receive adequate treatment will go on to the next phase after 1 to 4 weeks.

 In this phase, the dog appears normal.
 The organism has sequestered in the spleen and is essentially hiding out there.
 Dogs can stay in this phase for months or even years.
-The only hint that Ehrlichia is hiding is a somewhat reduced platelet count and/or elevated globulin level on a blood test.
-The blood protein level on a lab report is divided into albumin (an important carrier protein) and globulins (every other blood protein including antibodies.)
+The only hints that Ehrlichia might be hiding are a somewhat reduced platelet count and/or elevated blood globulin level (the protein portion that includes miscellaneous antibodies.)
 Long-term stimulation of the immune system will elevate globulins, sometimes dramatically.
 Not all dogs ever progress to the chronic stage but when they do, the prognosis is worse.

 In this phase the dog gets sick again.
 Up to 60 percent of dogs infected chronically with Ehrlichia canis will have abnormal bleeding due to reduced platelets numbers.
 Deep inflammation in the eyes called uveitis may occur as a result of the long-term immune stimulation.
 Neurologic effects may also be seen.
 Glomerulonephritis, resulting in serious urinary protein loss, can also result.
 Increased globulin levels are almost always seen in this stage, albumin is often low.
 Most dogs in the U.S. do not show the full pancytopenia (literally reduction in all blood cell lines) but severe cell deficiencies are associated with high mortality rates.